About Me

 Resolving nondeterminism with randomness (MFCS 2025).

-Joint work with Thomas A. Henzinger and Aditya Prakash.
+Joint work with Thomas A. Henzinger and Keya Prakash.

 sq-sample26